aviyanp/aviyanp/README.md

 ## Heya!

 I'm Aviyan:
-- I'm currently working on a Quizlet/Duolingo alternative that's adaptable to any subject.
+- I'm currently working on some Old Web projects.
 - I'm also currently learning how to write code faster for Codeforces, USACO, and other competitive programming competitions.
 - You can reach me at hello@pyre.uk!